 On September 21, 2021, the company stated, "The CityAirbus NextGen meets the highest certification standards (EASA SC-VTOL Enhanced Category).
 Airbus is benefitting from years of dedicated research, innovation, two electric Vertical Takeoff and Landing (eVTOL) demonstrators, and development on sound technology across its portfolio of products, as well as decades of experience in certifying aircraft.
 Furthermore, Airbus has used extensive subscale flight testing and wind tunnel campaigns and has leveraged its computing and modelling power."

-- Piloting: Piloted initially and will become autonomous when regulations allow
+- Piloting: Piloted initially (plans to become autonomous when regulations allow)

 - Cruise speed: 120 km/h (75 mph)

 - Propellers: 8 propellers (there are 6 VTOL propellers, 2 pusher propellers and each propeller has 4 propeller blades)

 - Electric Motors: 16 electric motors (for redundancy)